AngelFelizR/r-notes/02 Importing data/tidyxl/README.md

 The next columns are related to the result of `xlsx_formats` which is a nested list of formatting definitions from spreadsheets.
-With the next code, we can print a tree with second level groups present in the list.
+With the next code, we can print a tree until second level if the list.
 For example, `cell-format$local$alignment` doesn’t have any other list bellow

 ``` r
 create_folter_tree <- function(x,